gspetro-NOAA/ufs-mrweather-app/docs/UsersGuide/source/introduction.rst

    COMMENT: Change examples to be MRW-specific.

 .. hint::
-   * To get started running the MRW App, see the :ref:`Quick Start Guide <quickstart>` for beginners or refer to the in-depth chapter on :ref:`Running the Medium-Range Weather Application <build-run-mrw>`.
+   * To get started running the MRW App, see the :ref:`Quick Start Guide <quickstart>` for beginners or refer to the in-depth chapter on :ref:`Running the Medium-Range Weather Application <build-mrw>`.
    * For background information on the MRW App code repositories and directory structure, see :numref:`Section %s <MRWStructure>` below.
    * For an outline of MRW App components, see section :numref:`Section %s <components-overview>` below or refer to :numref:`Chapter %s <components>` for a more in-depth treatment.